 This tension between research rigor and business velocity has intensified as product cycles compress and competitive windows narrow.
 Teams increasingly ask: How many conversations do we actually need?
 When have we heard enough?
 And how do we know if what we’re hearing represents genuine signal versus sampling noise?

-These questions matter more now than ever.
+These questions matter more now than ever, as outlined in our consumer insights methodology guide.
 Research that took months a decade ago must now deliver in weeks or days.
 Yet the fundamental challenge remains unchanged: generating insights you can trust at a pace the business demands.

 The Hidden Complexity of Sample Size Decisions